martehvi/codepub-container-workshop/01-docker-compose/README.md

 Try running `docker compose up --build` this time (_adding the --build flag to ensure that we re-build our docker images_), can you now access the applications?
 Nice!
 Now you have successflly exposed the ports and mapped them to your host computer so you can reach them in your browser.

-Now you have successfully set up your applications using Docker Copmose.
-As you can see in the Docker Desktop UI you have now containerized and orchestrated multiple containers together.
+Now you have successfully set up your applications using Docker Compose.
+As you can see in the Docker Desktop UI, you have now containerized and orchestrated multiple containers together.

 Let's move into **[Part 2](../02-replace-backend/README.md)**, where we will replace our static backend with a smart one.